 - Arrange to transfer school records if you have children.

-- Schedule disconnect dates with your local utility company (or companies).
+- Schedule disconnect dates with your local utilities.

-- Notify the appropriate utility company (or companies) of connect dates in the new home.
+- Notify the appropriate utilities of connect dates in the new home.

 - Cancel newspaper subscription and trash pickup effective on your move date.

 - Check with your local post office for change of address information and forms.